Fundamental classes in motivic homotopy theory: Introduction

-In particular, when the square $\Delta$ is transverse, we simply get: $\Delta^*(\fdl_f) \simeq \fdl_g$. \end{thmlist} \end{thmi} This construction is universal in the stable motivic homotopy category.
-Indeed, given a motivic ring spectrum $\E$ the map \eqref{eq:regulator} gives rise to a fundamental class with coefficients in $\E$.
-In turn, this fundamental class immediately yields a Gysin homomorphism:
+In particular, if the square $\Delta$ is tor-independent, we get $\Delta^*(\fdl_f) \simeq \fdl_g$. \end{thmlist} \end{thmi} This construction is universal in the stable motivic homotopy category.
+Indeed, given a motivic ring spectrum $\E$ the regulator map (Definition~\ref{df:regulator}) gives rise to fundamental classes with coefficients in $\E$.
+This in turn yields Gysin homomorphisms

-and the associativity (resp. excess intersection) property above corresponds to the compatibility with composition (resp. excess intersection formula) satisfied by this Gysin morphisms, as in Chow theory.
-Note that, for oriented theories like Borel--Moore motivic homology, the orientation provides a Thom isomorphism that replaces the virtual twist $\vb{L_f}$ with a shift by the relative virtual dimension $\chi(L_f)$, so that the Gysin homomorphism takes a more familiar shape.\footnote{Similar simplifications of twists occur for the so-called \emph{Sp-oriented theories} of Panin and Walter.
+for a smoothable lci morphism $f : X \to Y$, and the associativity (resp. excess intersection) property above corresponds to the compatibility with composition (resp. excess intersection formula) satisfied by these Gysin morphisms, as in Chow theory.
+Note that for oriented theories like Borel--Moore motivic homology, the orientation provides a Thom isomorphism that replaces the virtual twist $\vb{L_f}$ with a shift by the relative virtual dimension $\chi(L_f)$, so that the Gysin homomorphism takes a more familiar shape.\footnote{Similar simplifications of twists occur for the so-called \emph{Sp-oriented theories} of Panin and Walter.
 We leave the general formulation for future works.
 The reader can also consult Example \ref{ex:MW cohomology}.}

 From a categorical point of view, the universality of our construction is best stated in the language of the six operations: the fundamental class $\fdl_f$ as above corresponds to a natural transformation of functors